mit-orcd/orcd-docs-edit/docs/recipes/basic_vasp_gcc_example.md

 ## Running VASP

 To run VASP create a job script like the one below in the same directory as your input files.
-You may need to increase `ntasks` or `cpus-per-task` depending on the size of the problem.
+You may need to increase `ntasks` or `cpus-per-task` or allocation additional resources depending on the size of the problem.
+This script assumes you have [created a module](#creating-a-vasp-module) and placed the modulefile in in `$HOME/software/modulefiles`.
 Update the location of your VASP module as needed.
 VASP has a [page of examples](https://www.vasp.at/wiki/index.php/Category:Examples) in their documentation that can be used for testing.

 ```bash title='run_vasp.sh'
 --8<-- "docs/recipes/scripts/vasp/run_vasp.sh"
 ```

 !!! note
     During testing we found that VASP has a tendency to create a very large number of threads that can slow down the calculations and cause them to hang.
-To prevent that we've set the `$OMP_NUM_THREADS` environment variable in this script.
+To prevent that we've set the `$OMP_NUM_THREADS` environment variable to the number of `cpus-per-task` requested (`$SLURM_CPUS_PER_TASK`).